Dan Gurney: The worst car I ever drove – Jaguar E2A Prototype

 “I don’t want to upset people, but up until we got them to change it, I’d say the worst car I drove was the prototype E-type I shared with Walter Hangsen at Le Mans in 1960.”

-As it turned out, there was not much wrong with the basic car, but the setup Gurney was initially forced to use made it, at least temporarily, an utter nightmare to drive.
-Entered as the E2A, but quickly dubbed the E-type (although Jenks described it as a C-Type MIdlI), the car marked a turning point in Jaguar’s history.
+As it turned out, there was not much wrong with the basic car, but the set-up Gurney was initially forced to use made it, at least temporarily, an utter nightmare to drive.
+Entered as the E2A, but quickly dubbed the E-type (although Jenks described it as a C-Type MkIII), the car marked a turning point in Jaguar’s history.
 It was effectively the last works racer of the era, but it also marked the birth of the massively successful road car, a sixties icon whose image the company is trying to recapture to this day.
 Although a works prototype, the car was farmed out to the American entrant Briggs Cunningham for Le Mans.

 “He had a great relationship with the people at the Jaguar factory.
 They probably felt that if Briggs was up for it, they ought to do it that way.
 I had great respect for Briggs.
 He was always a very positive, supportive fellow, and I enjoyed a chance to share a tiny bit of his great history at Le Mans.

 “I also had a great respect for Walter Hangsen, who was half a generation ahead of me.
 He was probably the best driver on the East Coast, and later he was a mentor to Mark Donohue.”
-Featuring Cunningham’s trademark blue stripes, the white car certainly looked the part.
-It attracted a lot of attention, not least because the only other Jag in the race was the ageing Ecurie Ecosse D-type.

 “I thought the first C-type was fabulous at least the font half of it was really good.
 The D-type is still an all-time great, and with the E-type they were continuing the tradition of having a really nice aero look to it.
-I thought it was ‘great.”
+I thought it was great.”

 Dan’s opinion changed somewhat when he got the Jag up to speed during practice.